pmunts/muntsos/README.txt

     Toolchain Debian package gcc-*-libs has subsumed gcc-*-libaws.

 -   19 May 2025 -- Added extension packages libwioe5p2p, libwioe5ham1,
-    libwioe5ham2, wioe5_ham1_mysql, and wioe5_ham1_rabbitmq.
-Added Ada
-    extension programs wioe5_ham1_mailer and wioe5_ham1_responder.
-These
+    and libwioe5ham2 as well as both Ada and C# .Net example programs.
-    all result from a deep dive study about using the Wio-E5 LoRa Transceiver Module for Amateur Radio operation in the 33-cm band.
+    These all result from a deep dive study about using the Wio-E5 LoRa Transceiver Module for Amateur Radio operation in the 33-cm band.
     See WioE5LoRaP2P.pdf for more background information.
 Fixed a bug in sysconfig that installed .nupkg extension package files to